typesense/typesense-website/docs-site/content/27.1/api/README.md

 ## What's new

-This release fixes some bugs and performance regressions identified in [`v0.27.0`](../../0.27.0/).
+This release fixes some bugs and performance regressions identified in [`v27.0`](../../27.0/).

-The changelog below contains aggregates all the changes between `v0.26.0` and `v0.27.x`.
+The changelog below contains aggregates all the changes between `v27.0` and `v27.x`.
+Changes in this point release are highlighted with `New in v27.1`.

 ### New Features